Noah-droid/ROI/README.md

 # ROI
 A USSD based service application for devs to create ussd integration for their application

+Partly for offluine messaging

-Although this is just to document some codes dow, would be implemented when the real development starts
+Although this is just to document some codes, it would be implemented when the real development starts